 Skip to content

-Michigan HVAC License: How to Get Certified as an HVAC Contractor in MI
+Michigan HVAC License: How to Become a Certified HVAC Contractor in MI

 The HVAC industry is on an uphill trajectory, making now the perfect time to get licensed and start your career.
 If you’re looking to dive into the world of HVAC, look no further than Michigan.
-As a state that has hot summers and even colder winters, Michigan is the perfect place to jumpstart your HVAC career.
+As a state that has hot summers and even colder winters, Michigan is the perfect place to get your license and jumpstart your HVAC career.

 HVAC professionals are already in high demand, with the need increasing daily.
-The Bureau of Labor expects the industry to see a 5% growth by 2031.
-This need is especially true in a state like Michigan, where heating and cooling services are required.
+Michigan is home to more than 10,000 HVAC mechanics and installers, and the U.S. Department of Labor expects the workforce to grow 5% by 2032.
+That means there is projected to be 920 HVAC job openings in the Great Lakes State every year for the next 8 years.
 This high demand is probably why HVAC technicians in Michigan earn a salary of $45,258.

 Interested in earning your HVAC license in Michigan but unsure where to start?
 We’ll cover everything you need to know: